 Click here to download your FREE Yellowstone Backcountry Trip Planner - Contains backcountry campsite information, backcountry permit information, park service phone numbers, bear management information and hiking/backpacking checklists.

 WARNING: YOU MUST BE WELL PREPARED and carry the necessary equipment to make your hike a safe one.
 You are responsible for your own well-being while trekking in these remote wilderness locations.
-Help or rescue can be hours away.
+Help or rescue can be hours or even days away.

 Read more about obtaining Yellowstone Backcountry Permits.